nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Examples of usage:
 1. Adds a new activity to a session with a session unique identifier of 1 named Class Lunch.
-Alice paid a total of $10 for both Bob and herself.
+Alice paid a total of $10 for both Bob and herself which will be split equally between them later on.
    - `activity /create /sid 1 /n Class Lunch /p Alice /i Alice Bob /c 10` <br>
    ![Activity create command [1] Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityCreateCommand[1].png)
 <br>